OpScaleSolution/OpScaleSolution/README.md

 **Building Scalable SaaS Solutions with Cloud-Native Expertise.**

-At OpScale Solution, we are dedicated to architecting, developing, and deploying highly scalable and resilient Software-as-a-Service (SaaS) solutions.
+At OpScale Solutions, we are dedicated to architecting, developing, and deploying highly scalable and resilient Software-as-a-Service (SaaS) solutions.
 Leveraging our deep expertise in cloud-native technologies, particularly Kubernetes, we empower businesses to achieve agility, efficiency, and growth.

 ## Our Focus